Moving to Mexico From US - Earthrelo

 • Submit the form and pay the visa fee.

 In Mexico, there are two types of residents: temporary and permanent residents.
-The temporary residents are simply those who come to Mexico for work or study purposes and intend to stay for more than 180 days but less than four years.
+The temporary residents are simply those who come to moving to Mexico for work or study purposes and intend to stay for more than 180 days but less than four years.

 Conversely, the permanent residents are those who are not citizens but legally have the right to live in Mexico permanently.